 So when I found Peaceable Kingdom games, I felt like a kid in a candy store for several reasons.
 One: because, to be completely honest, I freaking love board games.
 Two: the games are so colorful, fun, and most importantly for me unusual.
 I am not a traditional person, I love new and different.
 Not that it’s about me clearly, but hey I would have to be playing with her as well, so let’s take that into account.

-The most amazing difference between Peaceable Kingdom games and traditional board games is that the former are COOPERATIVE in nature.
+The most amazing difference between Peaceable Kingdom games and traditional board games is that the former are COOPERATIVE BOARD GAMES in nature.
 There are no losers or winners, you play against a villain and you all lose or win.
-For ages 3-6 this is incredibly important because their sense of mastery is rooted in winning.
+For ages 3-6 being able to play a board game that is cooperative is incredibly important because their sense of mastery is rooted in winning.
 (So note: if you’re playing traditional games, it’s ok for you to let them win).

 So to try some out we picked out the following games with the help of Lexi: